abdullahkhawer/aws-alerts/README.md

 -   In case of no notifications are received or the AWS CloudWatch alarm isn't working, try resubscribing to the AWS SNS topic or updating the notification action in AWS CloudWatch alarm.
 -   If some other issue occurs, kindly create an issue on this GitHub repository for its resolution or any help.

-### Warning: You will be billed for the AWS resources created by this framework.
+### Warning: You will be billed for the AWS resources created by this solution.